samsquire/mazzle/docs/index.md

 `ansible/machines` is a component that provisions machines running java.
 `gradle/app` is a component that builds from source a Java app.
 One of `gradle/app`'s outputs is a path to an artifact; a set of jar files.

+# introduction

+`devops-pipeline` is for deterministically creating computer environments.
+An example environment is one that could use AWS, Terraform, Packer, shell scripts, Ansible, docker, Chef. `devops-pipeline` allows you to chain together tools for running on your developer workstation. devops-pipeline models the flow of data between tools and uses environment variables to pass along data. devops-pipeline is meant to be used after each change whereby it runs validations, unit tests, smoke tests and deployments tests.

+# quickstart

+TODO

 # how it works and adding new tools to devops-pipeline

 To understand how devops-pipeline works, you need to understand the directory structure. **Your code is separated by directory by each tool**.
 Like a **monorepository**, you divide your code by tool, so you have a directory for ansible code, a directory for terraform code.
 Devops-pipeline walks your pipeline and runs shellscripts inside each directory to activate each tool.